-New SEND School Opening in Thatcham, West BerkshirE
+New SEND School Opened in Thatcham, West BerkshirE

 WELCOME TO THE GRANGE SCHOOL

 The Grange School in Thatcham is an independent, co-educational school that provides day placements for children and young people with autism.

 The Grange School is an inclusive school that celebrates diversity and recognises that every child is different and unique.
 We pride ourselves on offering a nurturing environment where pupils feel supported, safe and confident to take risks within their learning in order to grow and flourish.
 We are committed to treating all members of our community with empathy, understanding and respect.

 The Grange School supports children and young people in key stages two to four who experience difficulties associated with autism, social, emotional and mental health development, speech and language development, or who may have been exposed to trauma and/or adverse childhood experiences.
 Our pupils may also have additional developmental needs, that impact their ability to access a mainstream provision.

 At The Grange School, we provide an enriching and exciting curriculum for of our pupils to enable them to access their education successfully and to achieve their long-term aspirations.
 We are committed to championing difference, encouraging curiosity and developing creativity in all pupils in order to foster a lifelong enthusiasm for learning.

 We include opportunities for our pupils to explore and develop their individual passions and interests and to find success in areas of personal strength; this will include academic subjects, sports and learning outside the classroom.